freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/algorithms/find-the-symmetric-difference/index.md

 ### Code Explanation: ###

 * The main function *sym()* creates an array from *arguments* and reduces its elements utilising helper function *diffArray()* to a single array.
-* The following statement returns the symmetric difference filtering out duplicates from previous computation stored in *argv*.

 * The function *diffArray()* returns the symmetric difference of two arrays by picking out unique elements in parameterised arrays; *arr1* and *arr2*.

 #### Relevant Links ####